top of page

 2022 Treadstone Gold's Woolly Mammoth Discovery on Eureka Creek, Yukon, Canada

-Canadian experts say is the most complete mummified woolly mammoth found in North America and one of the most significant palaeontological discoveries in the world!
-Elders from the Trʼondëk Hwëchʼin named the mammoth calf Nun cho ga, which means "big baby animal" in the Hän language.
+On June 21, 2022, an employee of Treadstone Gold discovered a mummified baby woolly mammoth on the Eureka Creek within Trʼondëk Hwëchʼin Traditional Territory.
+The crew immediately stopped excavation and reported the discovery.
+Canadian experts have confirmed that it is the most complete mummified woolly mammoth found in North America and one of the most significant paleontological discoveries in the world.
+Nun cho ga is the name given to the mammoth calf by the elders from the Trʼondëk Hwëchʼin.
+It means "big baby animal" in the Hän language.

-Early examination of Nun cho ga indicates she is a young female woolly mammoth (Mammuthus primigenius) that may have died when she was just over one month of age.
-Geological evidence at the site reveals she lived during the ice age over 30,000 years ago at a time when woolly mammoths, wild horses, steppe bison, lions and giant short faced bears roamed the cold, dusty Yukon hills.
-Scientific research and the traditional teachings of the Trʼondëk Hwëchʼin together will reveal incredible details about the last moments of Nun cho ga’s precious life.
+Initial examination shows that Nun cho ga was a young female woolly mammoth (Mammuthus primigenius) who might have died when she was just over one month old.
+She lived over 30,000 years ago during the ice age when woolly mammoths, wild horses, steppe bison, lions and giant short-faced bears roamed the cold, dusty Yukon hills.
+The scientific research, together with the traditional teachings of the Trʼondëk Hwëchʼin, will reveal incredible details about the last moments of Nun cho ga's life.

-The baby mammoth was recovered in two pieces, first the top half and then Travis was advised to continue to carefully dig in the same area to recover the bottom half of Nun cho ga.
-Dr. Grant Zazula provided Treadstone directions of how to preserve the mammoth as best we could until he was able to dispatch a field crew.
-The Treadstone crew wet blankets and tarped the baby, while Jeff Bond, from the Yukon Geological Survey, responded to Zazula’s call for help to travel from Dawson City to recover the mammoth and store it in a freezer.
+The baby mammoth was recovered in two pieces, first the top half and then the bottom half.
+Dr. Grant Zazula advised the Treadstone crew on how to preserve the mammoth as best they could until he dispatched a field crew.
+The Treadstone crew wet blankets and tarped the baby while Jeff Bond, from the Yukon Geological Survey, travelled from Dawson City to recover the mammoth.

 bottom of page